 Who are the key influencers in your industry on Twitter that you need to connect with?

 But before you go off and build these relationships, you need to put in a bit of work up front to identify who these influencers are.

-Twtrland is a powerful tool for analyzing Twitter accounts (and other social networks are now supported).
+Klear is a powerful tool for analyzing Twitter accounts (it also supports, YouTube, blogs and Instagram).
 It divides people into over 40,000 categories so you can really drill down and find the right people in the right categories.

 You start off by searching for influencers based on category, and then you specify the country (this is optional).

 Klear will then return a list of search results.
-You can see on the right-hand side that they are rated by amplification, reach and relevance.
-You can sort the results based on these ratings.
+As you can see from the screenshot bellow, on the left hand side you can filter based on a range of criteria.